allenc12/42_SnowCrash/level01/README.md

 level01:~ $ scp /tmp/passwd kali@kali:flag01pass
 ```

-The hash is a descrypt, traditional `crypt(3)` which is long obsolete and insecure
+The hash is a descrypt, traditional `crypt(3)` which is long obsolete and insecure.

 Crack hash with John-The-Ripper
 ```bash
 root@kali:~# john --show flag01pass